MartinaZan/aave_transfers/README.md

 ## Execution Instruction

-To run the experiments, execute the command:
+To run the experiments, download the data from https://osf.io/t8e73/overview?view_only=e7c9f69507cb4e81ad7752a07526e798 in a `data` folder, and execute the command:

 `python main.py`